ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Spirit of Jefferson._](https://chroniclingamerica.loc.gov/lccn/sn84026788/1873-01-07/ed-1/seq-1)

 #### 1873-01-07 &middot; Charles Town, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+oml point of a lead pencil.
+Ilemote insect* from the ear by tepid wa­
+ter; never put a hard instrument into the ear.
-an artery is cut. compre? above tho
+If an artery is cut. compre? above tho
 wound ; if n veiD is cut, compress below.
 Tf choked get upon all fours and cou?h.
 l&#x27;&quot;or slieht burn*, dip the part in cold Wa­